zoronoa44/notes-/README.md

 # notes-
-this is a private notes folder for personal use
+this is a notes folder